 Roald Dahl called on parents to protect their children against this illness, which Sears dismisses as “so what”.

-And is measles like chicken pox?
+And is measles similar to chickenpox?
 Let’s compare harms pre-vaccine:

 |Deaths per year||450 on average||Average of 103|